icdocsoc/emails/markdown/2015-11-25-no-more-industry-events.md

 We have lots of cool hardware including an Oculus Rift DK2 and a Leap Motion!
 We meet up **every Wednesday** 7-9pm, and are currently planning on running a themed competition to span until the end of term.

 See you there!

 ---

-# Apply to our sponsors

-For information on how to apply to our **fabulous** sponsors, please visit [here](internal.docsoc.co.uk) where we have a description and a direct link to how to apply

----